Street Fighter (1994 film): Other media

-Merchandise
+Comic book

 A one-shot comic book adaptation of the film, titled Street Fighter: The Battle for Shadaloo, was published by DC Comics in 1995.
 The comic was drawn by Nick J. Napolitano and written by Mike McAvennie.
 A Japanese one-shot manga adaptation by Takayuki Sakai was also published in the June 1995 issue of CoroCoro Comics Special.

+Video games

 Two video games based on the film were produced.
 The first was a coin-operated arcade game titled Street Fighter: The Movie, produced by American developer Incredible Technologies and distributed by Capcom.
 The second was a home video game developed by Capcom also titled Street Fighter: The Movie, released for the PlayStation and Sega Saturn.
 Despite sharing the same title, neither game is a port of the other, although they both used the same digitized footage of the film's cast posing as the characters in each game.
 Capcom also announced that an "enhanced port" was being created for the Sega 32X by their newly formed USA research and development department.
 This version was never released.

+Franchise

-Cancelled sequel and reboots
+Cancelled sequel

 By 2003, plans were being made for a sequel, Street Fighter II.
 Rumored cast members included Van Damme, Dolph Lundgren and Holly Valance.
 The project never materialized.

+Television series

 Many plot elements of the film, such as Blanka/Charlie's identity, Chun Li's role as a journalist reporter, Ryu & Ken's roles as con-artists, Dhalsim's role as a scientist, Zangief's role as Bison's muscle and Sagat's role as a crime boss were reused in the American-produced 1995 Street Fighter animated series, which combined story aspects of the film with those in the games such as Super Street Fighter II Turbo, Street Fighter Alpha 2 and Final Fight.
 Both Dan Hibiki and Gen were the only street fighters to be cut out of the show.

+Spin-off

 In 2009, 20th Century Fox released Street Fighter: The Legend of Chun-Li, to worse reception than the original.

+Web series

-In 2014, Street Fighter: Assassin's Fist was released in both television series and movie format to YouTube, focusing on Ryu and Ken's training under Gouken, as well as Gouken's troubled relationship with his brother, Akuma, over the Dark Hadou.
+In 2014, Street Fighter: Assassin's Fist was released in both television series and movie format to YouTube, focusing on Ryu (Mike Moh) and Ken Masters (Christian Howard)'s training under Gouken (Akira Koieyama), as well as Gouken's troubled relationship with his brother Akuma (Gaku Space) over the Dark Hadou.
 The series was met with widespread acclaim.

+Reboot

 On April 3, 2023, it was reported that Legendary Entertainment had acquired the film rights to the Street Fighter games and had begun work on a new live-action film.
 Originally set for release on March 20, 2026, by Sony Pictures Releasing, the film was removed from the release schedule and delayed indefinitely in March 2025.
 In September 2025, it was given a new date of October 16, 2026, with Paramount Pictures taking over as distributor following the closure of a new agreement with Legendary.